 Eyes of Laura Mars was directed by Irvin Kershner who at that point had made comedies such as The Flim-Flam Man (1967) and S.P.Y.S.
 (1974), the proto-feminist Barbra Streisand vehicle Up the Sandbox (1972) and The Return of a Man Called Horse (1976).
 The most interesting name on the credits in retrospect was that of John Carpenter.
 At that point, Carpenter had made his famed student film Dark Star (1974) and the acclaimed low-budget siege film Assault on Precinct 13 (1976) and was bumming around Hollywood trying to sell scripts.
 Eyes of Laura Mars was the first of John Carpenter’s scripts to be produced.

-What makes Eyes of Laura Mars interesting is Irvin Kershner’s placing the otherwise routine story up against the chic stylism of a fashion background and provocative sadomasochistic imagery (where the film has employed real-life S&M erotica photographer Helmut Newton to stage the set-ups).
+What makes Eyes of Laura Mars interesting is Irvin Kershner’s placing the otherwise routine story up against the chic stylism of a fashion background and provocative sadomasochistic imagery (where the film has employed real-life fashion photographer Helmut Newton, known for his S&M and fetish themed work, to stage the set-ups).
 This brings the film close to the Italian giallo films of the 1960s and 70s, in particular the work of Mario Bava and films like Blood and Black Lace (1964) and Hatchet for a Honeymoon/Blood Brides (1969) or the psycho-thrillers of Dario Argento, who both daringly blend the erotic and the sadistic at the same time.
 However, putting Eyes of Laura Mars up against this provocative backdrop only makes it seem even more tepid.
 It is a cheat, where the sado-erotic chic is merely provocative window dressing, no more than that.
 The killings could just as easily be set around a circus or a newspaper for all that such a setting matters to the film.

 Irvin Kershner’s direction drags horribly.
 Each party and modelling shoot drags on as though it were the set piece instead of the killings.
 Kershner diverts off in long boring attempts to develop peripheral characters but when it comes to Rene Auberjonois’s shriekingly camp gay manager and Brad Dourif’s twitchy, eye-rolling ex-con chauffeur, the results are excruciating.
 Faye Dunaway gives a frail, neurotic performance, but is also surprisingly passive for someone who is meant to be the heroine of the show.